If you’re a fan of a steamed bun breakfast, take a bao.

-Because this November, the people behind everyone’s favourite cult Taiwanese restaurant micro-chain are going to open up Cafe Bao in King’s Cross’ Pancras Square.
-It’ll neighbour the all-new Hoppers – which, at 6,000 combined square feet, will be easily the largest site in either portfolio.
+The people behind everyone’s favourite cult Taiwanese restaurant micro-chain have opened up Cafe Bao in King’s Cross’ Pancras Square.
+It neighbours the all-new Hoppers – which, at 6,000 combined square feet, is easily the largest site in either portfolio.

 The other four locations have gradually increased in size, from a tiny street stall in Hackney, to a packed-out Soho sleeve, to a two-floor Fitzrovia flagship, all the way to a Borough Market venue with its own karaoke room.

-This one’s described as “a nostalgic take on Western-style cooking commonly found throughout Asian cafes”, and it’ll draw its inspiration from the iconic Bolero restaurant in Taipei city (literally the country’s oldest Western eatery), as well as from the cafes & tea-rooms of Japan and Hong Kong.
+This one’s described as “a nostalgic take on Western-style cooking commonly found throughout Asian cafes”, and it draws its inspiration from the iconic Bolero restaurant in Taipei city (literally the country’s oldest Western eatery), as well as from the cafes & tea-rooms of Japan and Hong Kong.

-There’ll be an onsite bakery, and you can expect breakfast goods ranging from a whole bao loaf with syrup and butter, to a baked ham hock congee pie, and a bacon, egg, and cheese spring onion pancake.
-And on the all-day menu, there’ll be luxe bao with lobster; ‘pizza bao’ stuffed with meat and cheese; and even ‘BAOfiteroles’, profiterole versions of their iconic deep fried Horlicks ice cream bao.
-But the real star of the show is going to be the Pump Street Chocolate bao cookie, which will be available to take away.
+On your left as you enter you’ll spot the on-site bakery, where there’s sweet cakes, sad-face buns and Pump Street Chocolate bao cookies available to take away.
+Choose to sit in, though, and you’ll be able to pick breakfast dishes ranging from a whole bao loaf with syrup and butter, to a baked ham hock congee pie, and a bacon, egg, and cheese spring onion pancake.
+And on the all-day menu, there’s luxe bao with lobster; ‘pizza bao’ stuffed with meat and cheese; and even ‘BAOfiteroles’, profiterole versions of their iconic deep fried Horlicks ice cream bao.

 You know what, take two baos.

-NOTE: Cafe Bao is due to open in the third week of November.
-We’ll be back with the full scoop when they do, but in the meantime you can keep an eye on their website HERE.
+NOTE: Cafe Bao is currently open daily for takeaway, 12-5pm.
+They’ll be reopening for indoor dining soon, but in the meantime you can keep an eye on their website HERE.

 Cafe Bao | 4 Pancras Square, N1C 4AG

-Like to see what’s joining it?
+Like to see what’s next-door?
 Check out the latest Hoppers….